|Nutritional Guidelines (per serving)|

 Melt the butter in a large skillet and when foaming subsides, add the cutlets and cook quickly over medium to medium-high heat, turning once to brown both sides.

-Serve hot, garnished with parsley and lemon wedges (optional: you can also place a few capers on top of each cutlet when serving).
+Sprinkle lightly with salt to taste and serve hot, garnished with parsley and lemon wedges (optional: you can also place a few capers on top of each cutlet when serving).